 - Trade paperbacks (most common for indie authors): 5 x 8”, 5.5 x 8.5” or 6 x 9”

 - Fiction hardcovers: 6 x 9”

 - Textbooks: Vary from 6 x 9” to 8.5 x 11”

-There is some variation depending on the genre, which I’ll cover below, but these are the standard sizes for most of the industry.
+There is some variation depending on the genre, and some book types (like a photo book or art book) can have a wide variety of sizes, but these are the standard sizes for most of the industry.

 What if You Need an Unusual Size?

 On the off chance that you need a size that is not covered by KDP or IngramSpark, you can find offset book printing companies to do the work for you.

 For example, let’s say that you want a coffee table book, or perhaps a children’s book that is only four inches tall, but eleven inches wide.
 An offset printing company could do this for you, as they can handle most unusual print sizes.